With the big problems being taken care of, it was time to put on some beauty! That’s my word for moldings: Beauty.

-I began working at the bottom, perhaps avoiding the headache of dealing with crown molding.
+I began working at the bottom of the cabinets, perhaps avoiding the headache of dealing with crown molding.

-I set to find a molding to put at the bottom of the cabinets but couln't find it.
+I set to find a molding to put at the bottom of the cabinets but couldn't find it.
 I was told it had to be special ordered.

-L Time was kind of a concern but also price (as usual), it wasn’t that cheap!
-So, once again I got to work at make it myself.
+Time was kind of a concern but also price (as usual), it wasn't that cheap.
+So, I made it myself by getting a wall molding and on the back of that one, attaching another that's called “parting bead”

 ![]() |